dotnet-foundation/wg-marketing/Meetings/2020-Mar-05/README.md

 * Update on the [Marketing Proposals process](https://github.com/dotnet-foundation/wg-marketing/blob/master/proposals.md) and solicited help on starting some templates.
 Templates should include Goals and Success Criteria.
 HELP WANTED
 * Sara Faatz is finishing up the [Events](https://github.com/dotnet-foundation/events) readme and sponsorship request issue templates.
 Benjamin Howarth volunteered to help here.
 * Beth will add "event in a box" type of content for best practices on running online events and representing .NET Foundation.
 * Discussed how to accept new committee member nominations and activate our members with "jobs".
+If you want to take on a job and become a member of the committee, nominate yourself in the [marketing team discussion](https://github.com/orgs/dotnet-foundation/teams/marketing).
-HELP WANTED:
+* Jobs - HELP WANTED:
   + Input on proposal process (PRs requested)
   + Manage the monthly newsletter (watch repo, solicit content)
   + Review content amplification submissions